DonnaYoung.org

 Teacher's Helps

-The included teacher helps are grading check sheets, assessment forms, and a sample schedule.
-I found the checklists very helpful and I made a schedule to suit us.
+Helps: The included teacher helps are grading check sheets, assessment forms, and a sample schedule.
+I found the checklists to be very helpful because, as you might already know or will soon discover, grading essays can be difficult.
 Be certain to read the first part of the book, "To the Teacher" where you will find instructions, information, and suggestions from Frode Jensen.
-I found it helpful to read the section several times.
-In the back of the book you will find the check sheets, forms, tests, answer keys, sample schedules, and an index.

 Comments that I made several years ago when I used Jensen's Format Writing.